Arian04/android-hid-client/README.md

 Bonus description for nerds: This app creates (and provides a simple UI for you to communicate with) a USB HID gadget consisting of a keyboard and mouse character device (`/dev/hidg0` and `/dev/hidg1` respectively).
 If you wanted to, you could just use this app to create the character device, then communicate solely through some C program, shell script, or whatever else you wanted as long as it had the right permissions to access the character devices.
-Beware of SELinux policies.
+Beware of SELinux policies if you do that though.
 If anyone is actually doing that, let me know, I'd be glad to help if necessary.

 Tested primarily on: Linux (Host computer) and Pixel 5 running Android 14.